 Oliver Jeffers is one of the world's best loved authors and illustrators of children's picture books – with works including Lost and Found, The Day The Crayons Quit and This Moose Belongs To Me.
 Oliver's latest book, Here We Are: Notes for Living on Planet Earth, isn't a story but an introduction to the world for his first child – written and illustrated in the first few months of his son’s life.

 We caught up with Oliver on a recent press tour to promote the book, and interviewed him about his creative process and approach to mark making and composition – and how different it was to work on a non-fiction book with a very particular audience in mind.
 We also discussed how he’s recently been working digitally on an iPad, and what he’s got planned next.

-You can watch our interview below, or if you're not able to watch it, read an edited version below.
+You can watch our interview above, or if you're not able to watch it, read an edited version below.

 I started by asking Oliver how he generally approaches his books and how much, in the past, he's had a specific audience in mind when he writes and illustrates them.